harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/jira-integrations.md

        ![](../static/jira-integration-00-select-connector.png)

-## Create a Jira ticket from a detected issue
+## Create a Jira ticket from an STO issue

 :::note
 You can only create Jira tickets for targets that have baselines specified.
 For more information, go to [Targets, baselines, and variants in STO](/docs/security-testing-orchestration/get-started/key-concepts/targets-and-baselines).